Yixuan39/IGC-fish/README.md

 ## File Structure

-All the results are stored in the `input_files` folder, and each subfolder has its detailed readme file explaining its content.
+All the results are stored in the `input_files` folder, and each subfolder has a detailed readme file explaining its content.

 For example, the folder `input_files/fish/Analysis/IGC1_forceTau_Homo/Pillar211R` contains the `Run.py` file to perform the analysis of Pillar 211 data set where all ingroup species have 2 paralogs present under the ![equation](https://latex.codecogs.com/svg.image?%5Comega_H/%5Comega_N-IGC) model.

 ## Models

-Here is a list of folder name convention with their model as described in the manuscript.
+Here is a list of folder name convention with their corresponding model as described in the manuscript.

 |Model name in folder | Model in manuscript|
 |:---------:|:----------:|